larryhastings/big/README.md

-* Another minor speedup for `multisplit`: when `reverse=True`, we used to reverse the results *three times!*  We now explicitly observe and manage the reverse state of the result and avoid needless reversing.
+* Another minor speedup for `multisplit`: when `reverse=True`, we used to reverse the results *three times!*  We now explicitly observe and manage the reverse state of the result, to avoid needless reversing.

 ### scheduler